 Achievement challenges are shared goals that are identified and developed by a Community of Learning | Kāhui Ako based on the needs of its learners.

-All Kāhui Ako now have the opportunity to remove National Standards and Ngā Whanaketanga Rumaki Māori from their achievement challenges if they want to do so.
+All Kāhui Ako can now remove National Standards and Ngā Whanaketanga Rumaki Māori from their achievement challenges if they want to do so in a formal refresh.

 Communities of Learning identify achievement challenges that are a priority for their community.
 Achievement challenges should be common to all or most of the schools within a community, but may be apparent in different ways in different schools, along the learning pathway.
 Most Communities of Learning identify 3–5 challenges to address.